rortegaru/WFQC/README.md

 ## Output

 At the Output folder, there are excel files for the ensemble weights _opt___weights.xlsx_ and there is an output of the example dataset.

+## RUNNING
+The easiest way to run the example is usin the Jupyter notebook in the notebooks folder.
+## COMMENTS
+ortega@cicese.mx